24akhil/meanDemoAPI/README.md

 # Creating a RESTful API with Node.js
 After cloning repo do
  1. npm i
- 2. node server.js in root folder to run the server at localhost:3000 Make sure to also add your Mongo Atlas Admin Username to a nodemon.json file (which you have to create).
+ 2. npm start in root folder to run the server at localhost:3000 this runs the script in package.json which is nodemon server.js Make sure to also add your Mongo Atlas Admin Username to a nodemon.json file (which you have to create).

 ```